CFTC awards nearly $2.5 million to Cargill whistleblower

 The award, while significant in size, was reduced “because of the whistleblower’s delay in reporting” the misconduct, the agency said in a statement.

-The agency fined Cargill $10 million in 2017 for providing inaccurate information on swaps to protect its revenue, and for failing to supervise the company’s swap dealers.
-At the time, Cargill did not admit to any wrongdoing.
+The agency fined Cargill $10 in 2017 for providing inaccurate information on swaps to protect its revenue, and for failing to supervise the company’s swap dealers.

-The company did not immediately respond to a request for comment on Tuesday.
+In a statement to Reuters, Cargill said it and CFTC resolved the matter in November 2017, and Cargill neither admitted nor denied the findings.

 The CFTC said that beginning in 2013, Cargill did not comply with regulations on thousands of complex swaps that affected hundreds of counterparties.
 Swaps are utilized in varying financial markets by companies to manage risk outside of futures and options markets.